+The board lacks explicit statutory authority to conduct fingerprint background checks for all licensees.
 Research has shown proactive monitoring of prescribing patterns has a positive effect on curbing prescription drug abuse and misuse.

-Research has shown proactive monitoring of prescribing patterns has a positive effect on curbing prescription drug abuse and misuse.
-The board actively monitors licensees' prescribing history through the state's Prescription Monitoring Program by performing quarterly searches of the top 20 opioid prescribers.
+The board's current process may result in the same officebased anesthesia equipment and procedures unnecessarily inspected multiple times.
+Research has shown proactive monitoring of prescribing patterns has a positive effect on curbing prescription drug abuse and misuse.8 The board actively monitors licensees' prescribing history through the state's Prescription Monitoring Program by performing quarterly searches of the top 20 opioid prescribers.
 As of September 1, 2016, improvements in the program allow the board to review more detailed trend data and dangerous drug combinations, such as prescribing benzodiazepines or carisoprodol along with opioids.
 Such improvements will strengthen the board's ability to use more targeted searches to investigate and potentially discipline practitioners who improperly prescribe controlled substances.
 The Medical Board should establish a process to efficiently use this tool to identify practitioners who may be improperly prescribing controlled substances.
 If a review of the database uncovers a physician or a physician assistant engaging in potentially harmful prescribing patterns, the Medical Board should investigate and take any necessary enforcement action.
 By actively monitoring the prescribing patterns of its licensees in a targeted approach, the board could further protect the public by helping address the prescription drug abuse epidemic.

 - Inefficient inspection procedures.
 An agency should have processes in place to evaluate the risk level posed by entities and individuals subject to inspection and target staff time and resources to the highest-risk areas.
-The Medical Board's current process for inspecting providers of office-based anesthesia is to inspect each registered physician's equipment and procedures at least once every four years.
-However, because the board has designed its process so that each physician who registers as an office-based anesthesia provider undergoes an inspection, this process may result in the same equipment and procedures being inspected multiple times, as many physicians share the same facility and equipment.
+The Medical Board's current process for inspecting providers of officebased anesthesia is to inspect each registered physician's equipment and procedures at least once every four years.
+However, because the board has designed its process so that each physician who registers as an officebased anesthesia provider undergoes an inspection, this process may result in the same equipment and procedures being inspected multiple times, as many physicians share the same facility and equipment.
 While the board acknowledges this potential problem and is working to address it, the current process cannot prevent possible re-inspection of equipment within the four-year period, resulting in equipment and procedures already deemed safe and compliant being inspected again, unnecessarily disrupting the physician's practice and wasting the board's limited time and resources. - Difficult complaint filing.
 The public, the licensing agency, or a licensee should be able to file a written complaint against a licensee on a simple form provided on the licensing agency's website, through email, or through regular mail.
 The form should not have to be notarized or sworn to.
-Statute requires that a formal complaint filed by the Medical Board with the State Office of Administrative Hearings, which is filed by the board's legal staff to initiate an enforcement action after the complaint has been substantiated, must be made by a credible person under oath.
-This additional requirement on formal complaints filed by board staff is unnecessary as state law already prohibits a person from knowingly making a false entry in a government record.
-Removing the affidavit requirement from statute would make filing the complaint easier while maintaining the prohibition on filing a false complaint.
+Statute requires that a formal complaint filed by the Medical Board with the State Office of Administrative Hearings, which is filed by the board's legal staff to initiate an enforcement action after the complaint has been substantiated, must be made by a credible person under oath.9 This additional requirement on formal complaints filed by board staff is unnecessary as state law already prohibits a person from knowingly making a false entry in a government record.10 Removing the affidavit requirement from statute would make filing the complaint easier while maintaining the prohibition on filing a false complaint.